bradgwest/paap/write/paper.md

 ![](/home/dubs/dev/paap/img/8/tsne_3366.png){ width=50% }
 ![](/home/dubs/dev/paap/img/8/tsne_8262.png){ width=50% }

-**TODO** - update this figure with a few more plots showing the evolution of the clusters
+**TODO** - update this Figure with a few more plots showing the evolution of the clusters

 The following are t-SNE plots of the embedded space for different numbers ($k \in \{2..10\}$) of